julianmejiac/optimal-blocks-timeout/README.md

 # optimal-blocks-timeout

-This repository contains a script to compute the optimal time $T_{opt}$ for sending vote blocks to the blockchain, using the Poisson distribution to model the arrival of votes.
+This repository contains a script to compute the optimal time T_opt for sending vote blocks to the blockchain, using the Poisson distribution to model the arrival of votes.

 ## Main File

-- `timeopt.py`: Python script that computes $T_{opt}$ for a block of size $k$ and a tolerance $\varepsilon$.
+- `timeopt.py`: Python script that computes T_opt for a block of size k and a tolerance ε.

 ## How to Use